-The College's Education programs are overseen by the Education Council lead by Dana Wallace, MD and comprised of the Chairperson from each of the following education committees.
-The role of the Education Council is to formulate and oversee implementation of the Education Strategic Plan and Curriculum.
-Provide leadership and direction to the Education Committees on all aspects of ACAAI Education programs.
-Ensure the development of new education leadership.
+The College's Education programs are overseen by the Education Council, lead by Dana Wallace, MD, and composed of the Chairperson from each of the following education committees.
+The role of the Education Council is to formulate and oversee implementation of the Education Strategic Plan and Curriculum; to provide leadership and direction to the Education Committees on all aspects of ACAAI Education programs; and to ensure the development of new education leadership.

 Accreditation & Certification: Role - Working with staff, provide expertise and oversight to ensure the maintenance of ACCME Accreditation.
 Ensure the College’s MOC programming meets the needs of membership.
 Represent the College and its interests in national forums on matters of accreditation and certification (ACCME, ABMS, AMA, SACME, ACEHP, FMSB, CMSS, ABAI etc).

 Annual Meeting Program: Role - Plan, implement and evaluate the educational content of the Annual Scientific Meeting.
 Drive the continual development of the College’s premier educational event as increasingly relevant, innovative, and a not-to-be-missed educational experience.
 Ensure quality educational opportunities that are inclusive of the latest evidence-based information, best practices and networked learning in the specialty.
 Work with other members of the Education Council to support the identified educational needs of the specialty.

 Clinical Programs, Patient Safety & Quality: Role - Develop educational content in clinical areas, patient safety and quality.

 Education Services, Data and Technology: Role – Ensure the College’s information strategy and platforms support and inform the College’s educational and research goals.